 On the other hand if you have tons of fierce competitors then don’t expect your middling video to say anything more than me-too.
 You may end up as just another site with a video.

-It’ll pay to research your preferred video supplier thoroughly.
+It’ll pay to research your preferred video supplier thoroughly and know which questions to ask.

 Your goal is the right company with the right track record at the right cost.